Optimally Deep Networks -- Adapting Model Depth to Datasets for Superior Efficiency

-Compared to full-depth models, the accuracies of ODNs remain within a \textbf{1.75 \% tolerance}, while the memory footprint reductions are substantial, \textbf{exceeding 95 \%} for low-complexity datasets: MNIST, EMNIST, Fashion-MNIST, and SVHN.
+Compared to full-depth models, the accuracies of ODNs can be achieved within \textbf{1\% tolerance}, while the memory footprint reductions are substantial, \textbf{exceeding 95 \%} for low-complexity datasets: MNIST, EMNIST, SVHN, and Fashion-MNIST.

 Table~\ref{tab1} also shows that the substantial reduction in parameter count and model size of ODNs leads to a decrease in FLOPs.
 Lower FLOPs result in faster inference times and reduced latency in edge devices.
 For MNIST and EMNIST, the memory footprint is reduced from 44.78 MB to 0.61 MB and 1.55 MB, respectively.
-Similarly, for Fashion-MNIST and SVHN, the memory footprint decreases from 85.29 MB to 4.23 MB and 3.04 MB, respectively.
+Similarly, for SVHN and Fashion-MNIST, the memory footprint decreases from 85.29 MB to 3.04 MB and 4.23 MB, respectively.
 In the case of CIFAR-10, the memory footprint is reduced by 73.06 \%, from 94.43 MB to 25.44 MB, reflecting the higher complexity of this dataset.